jeffreyjgong/jeffreyjgong/README.md

 ### Hi there, I'm Jeffrey Gong 👋

 I'm currently a student at Yale studying Computer Science and Math.
-My main interests, as of now, are quantum computing, full-stack development, and pure math research.
+My main interests, as of now, are computational topology, software engineering, systems, machine learning, and quantum algorithms.

+Gaps in contribution graph (Summer 2022, Summer 2023) are due to internships at (CarMax, Riot Games).

 <p align="left">
   <!-- GitHub badge --->